William Holden: Personal life

 Holden was best man at the wedding of his friend Ronald Reagan to actress Nancy Davis in 1952.
 Although a registered Republican, he never involved himself in politics.

-While in Italy in 1966, Holden was responsible for the death of another driver in a drunk-driving incident near Pisa.
-He received an eight-month suspended sentence for vehicular manslaughter.

 Holden maintained a home in Switzerland and also spent much of his time working for wildlife conservation as a managing partner in an animal preserve in Africa.
 His Mount Kenya Safari Club in Nanyuki (founded 1959) was popular with the international jet set.
 On a trip to Africa, he fell in love with the wildlife and became increasingly concerned with the animal species that were beginning to decrease in population.
 With the help of his partners, he created the Mount Kenya Game Ranch and inspired the creation of the William Holden Wildlife Foundation.

 Marriage and relationships

-Holden had a daughter born in 1937 from his relationship with actress Eva May Hoffman.

 Holden was married to actress Brenda Marshall from 1941 until their divorce in 1971.
-They had two sons, Peter and Scott.
+They had two sons.
+Holden also adopted Marshall's daughter from Marshall's previous marriage to actor Richard Gaines.

 Holden met French actress Capucine in the early 1960s.
 The two starred in the films The Lion (1962) and The 7th Dawn (1964).
 They reportedly began a two-year affair, which is alleged to have ended due to Holden's alcoholism.
 Capucine and Holden remained friends until his death in 1981.

 In 1972, Holden began a nine-year relationship with actress Stefanie Powers and sparked her interest in animal welfare.
 After his death, Powers set up the William Holden Wildlife Foundation at Holden's Mount Kenya Game Ranch.